guilhemmarchand/trackme/docs/userguide.rst

    :alt: delete4.png
    :align: center

-It is not possible at the moment to ``restore`` an entity that was previsouly deleted, however an active entity can be recreated automatically depending on the scope of the data discovery (the data must be available to TrackMe), and with the help of the audit record you could easily re-apply any settings that would be required.
+It is not possible at the moment to ``restore`` an entity that was previously deleted, however an active entity can be recreated automatically depending on the scope of the data discovery (the data must be available to TrackMe), and with the help of the audit record you could easily re-apply any settings that would be required.

 If an entity was ``deleted permanently`` and you wish to get it recreated, the entity must first be actively sending data, TrackMe must be able to see the data (``allowlist`` and ``blocklist``) and you would need to remove the audit record in the following collection: